Follow TV Tropes

 • Take a Third Option: King gave them the option to kill Otoya or be exterminated, they choose to flee instead after being unable to kill Otoya.
 Needless to say, they didn't end up too well.

 • You Can't Go Home Again: Subverted.
 The three of them are wanderers, years after their races have been exterminated by Fangire race.
-Later they found residence inside Castle Doran, thanks to Maya.
+Later they find residence inside Castle Doran.

 Jiro